timgluz/versioneye-core/README.md

 First of all a Docker image is build for this project and the tests are executed inside of a Docker container.
 For more details take a look to the [Dockerfile](Dockerfile) and the [circle.yml](circle.yml) file in the root directory!

-If the Docker containers for the backend systems are running locally, the tests can be executed locally with this command:
+If the Docker containers for the backend services are running locally, the tests can be executed locally with this command:

 ```